 - necessary for the activities in the project

-- accounted for correctly and separately from the organisation's other costs.
+- booked correctly and separately from the organisation's other costs.

-An organisation may not claim someone else's costs as its own.
+A organisation may not claim someone else's expenses as their own.

-For more detailed information on which eligibility requirements, limitations and exceptions apply, see Instructions for eligible costs
+For more detailed information about which eligibility requirements, limitations and exceptions apply, see Instructions for eligible costs